tiburona/mbamk/README.md

 in the main directory.
 After using the `install` argument once, every other time you can just run

     . env.sh

+(For more information about what the MBAM start package can do, `mbam -h`, `mbam run -h`, and `mbam test -h` will all be informative.  `mbam deploy` is hopefully coming soon.)

 ### 6. Start the webserver